masry707/masry707.github.io/_posts/2021-06-13-ntfs-read-write-macOS.md

 layout: post
 title: Make NTFS USB Flashes read and write in macOS
 subtitle: A simple script to make NTFS USB Flashes read and write in macOS without reformatting it
-tags: [ntfs, macOS]
+tags: [NTFS, macOS]
 readtime: true
 ---

-I had an issue when I first used my new MackBook Pro, I had yosemite installed then.
+I had an issue when I first used my new MacBook Pro.
+I had Yosemite installed then.

-I wanted to get some data from my old PC, a regular way was to copy them using a flash drive and plug it in the MBP and paste them into the specified location.
+I wanted to get some data from my old PC.
+The regular way is copying them using a flash drive and paste them into the specified location.

 But I found that the macOS doesn't allow the users to copy from the NTFS formatted flash drives, so I had to search about a way to do that.
 I found so tools but they were not free to use and I had to buy one of them to achieve what I wanted to do.
 I think I bought some one of them but really don't remember what was it.